brettwooldridge/HikariCP-benchmark/README.md

 -----------------------------------------------------------
 **Specify which Benchmark**<br/>
-There are two benchmarks in the suite currently: *ConnectionBench* and *StatementBench*.
-By default both benchmarks are run, but if you want to run one or the other you can use a JMH option using a regex (regular experession) to do so.
+There are three benchmarks in the suite currently: *TRXBench*,  *ConnectionBench* and *StatementBench*.
+By default all benchmarks are run, but if you want to run one or the other you can use a JMH option using a regex (regular experession) to do so.
 For example, to only run the *StatementBench* use:
 ```
 ./benchmark.sh ".*Statement.*"
 ```